Beee4life/acf-city-selector/README.md

 ### Disclaimer

 This plugin is not finished yet !!!!
-Using it, is at your own risk.
+Using it, is at your own risk (although I don't expect anything will break).

 Download the latest branche [here](https://github.com/Beee4life/acf-city-selector/archive/check-before-live.zip).